How we aligned headquarters with field teams and built a quote-first eCommerce roadmap that works for relationship-driven sales.

 Regional flexibility requires configurable workflows.
 This became the guardrail for all future design decisions.

 Don't bolt them on.
 Make them first-class.
-RUP verification, inventory checks, branch notifications—these aren't "back office."
+RUP verification, inventory checks, and branch notifications — these aren't "back office."
 They're the core of what makes the system work.

 California isn't Texas.
 New York isn't the Midwest.
 Design the guardrails, not the rules.
 Let regional teams make the calls within a clear framework.